Spectral analysis of 1D nearest-neighbor random walks and applications to subdiffusive trap and barrier models: Dirichlet--Neumann bracketing

 \begin{Pro} The following holds: \begin{itemize}

 \item[(i)]

 the operator $-\cL_N: \cD(-\cL_N) \subset \cH \rightarrow \cH$ is self--adjoint;

 \item[(ii)] the operator $-\cL_N$ admits a complete orthonormal set of eigenfunctions and therefore $-\cL_N$ has only pure point spectrum.
-The eigenvalues and eigenfunctions are the same as the ones associated to the operator $-D_x D_m$ with Neumann boundary conditions as defined in Section \ref{preliminare};
+The eigenvalues and eigenfunctions are the same as the ones associated to the operator $-D_x D_m$ with Neumann boundary conditions as defined in Section \ref{preliminare}. \end{itemize} \end{Pro} \begin{proof} We start with point (i).
+First we prove that $-\cL_N$ is symmetric.
+Take $f,g,a$ as in \eqref{aristogattiN} and \eqref{zeromean}, and take $\hat f, \hat g, \hat a $ similarly.
+Then, Using that $\int dm(x) \hat{g} (x)=0$ by \eqref{zeromean}, we conclude that